 You will be asked to remove the clothing from the top half of your body, including your bra, and wear a hospital gown.
-It is easier to wear a skirt or trousers instead of a dress to the hospital.
+It is easier to wear a skirt or trousers instead of a dress for your appointment.
 You are welcome to bring your own dressing gown to wear at your appointment